Calcifying pulmonary metastases are rare. These should not be confused with metastatic pulmonary calcification.

 Chronic bilateral airspace opacification is a subset of the differential diagnosis for airspace opacification.
 An exhaustive list of all possible causes of chronic bilateral airspace opacities is long, but a useful framework is as follows:

-Chronic bronchitis (CB) is often defined as the presence of productive cough for three months in two successive years in a patient in whom other causes of chronic cough, such as tuberculosis, lung cancer and heart failure, have been excluded.
-It can be an important pathological component of chro...
+Chronic bronchitis (CB) is most commonly defined as the presence of productive cough for three months in two successive years in a patient in whom other causes of chronic cough, such as tuberculosis, lung cancer and heart failure, have been excluded.
+It can be an important pathological component...

 Chronic cavitary pulmonary aspergillosis (CCPA) is considered the most common form of chronic pulmonary aspergillosis.
 In untreated cases, this may progress to chronic fibrosing pulmonary aspergillosis.